|Popular menga.net posts today|

 The cost of a Squier Bullet Strat is listed by Fender as $149.99.
-That link goes to Amazon and you'll see the $149.99 has not been reflected just yet, but will shortly within the next few months.
+You'll see the $149.99 has not been reflected just yet, but will shortly within the next few months.
 If you want a Bullet Strat cheap, GET IT NOW or you will pay more for it real soon.
 I'm not kidding.

 When I bought a Squier Bullet Strat back in 2006, the cost was $119.99.
 Using the US Inflation Calculator (you can Google that if you want to see it for yourself,) this is what something bought for $119.99 should have cost in December 2015:

 So the hike of the Bullet Strat guitar from $119.99 in 2006 to $149.99 in 2016 is about 9 bucks ahead of what inflation dictates what the guitar should sell for.

 Do I agree with the price hike?
 No, but it does prove that Squier does follow the inflation curve and stays slightly ahead of it.